openml/docs/docs/Flask.md

 All the user password hash are saved in Argon2 format with the new backend.</p>

 ### Registering Extensions
-To register a new extension to flask backend extension has to be added in `server/extensions.py` and initialised in server/app.py.
+To register a new extension to flask backend extension has to be added in `server/extensions.py` and initialized in server/app.py.
 Current extensions are : flask_argon2, flask_bcrypt, flask_jwt_extended and flask_sqlalchemy.

 ### Configuring App
-Configuration variables like secret keys, Database URI and extension configurations are specified in `server/config.py` with Config object, which is supplied to flask app during initialisation.
+Configuration variables like secret keys, Database URI and extension configurations are specified in `server/config.py` with Config object, which is supplied to the flask app during initialization.

 ### Bindings to OpenML server
 You can specify which OpenML server to connect to.